hand touching braille

 • Supporting and participating in research and demonstration projects that increase access to and acquisition of assistive technology.

-• Advocating for the enhancement of the national network of Statewide Assistive Technology Programs, the reauthorization of the Assistive Technology Act and increasing federal appropriations for the Assistive Technology Act.
+• Advocating for the enhancement of the national network of AT Act Programs, the reauthorization of the Assistive Technology Act and increasing federal appropriations for the Assistive Technology Act.

 Organization Chart